dmehta94/project-capstone-transit-inequity-eastern-queens/README.md

 ## Why I Built This

 I grew up in Eastern Queens.
-Getting anywhere without a car meant long waits, indirect routes, and the constant awareness that the subway — visible from parts of the neighborhood — might as well have been in another city.
-When I started the General Assembly Data Science Bootcamp in late 2024, I knew immediately that this was the problem I wanted to work on for my capstone.
+Getting anywhere without a car meant long waits, indirect routes, and the constant awareness that the subway might as well have been in another city.
+When I started the General Assembly Data Science Bootcamp in late 2024, I knew a transit problem would be a fantastic candidate for my capstone project.

 The timing added urgency.
 New York City's congestion pricing scheme took effect in early 2025, rerouting arterial traffic through exactly the corridors that